Shopify/liquid/filters/lstrip.md

 title: lstrip
 ---

-Removes all whitespaces (tabs, spaces, and newlines) from a string.
+Removes all whitespaces (tabs, spaces, and newlines) from the beginning of a string.
+The filter does not affect spaces between words.

 ```liquid
 {% raw %}